LudwigBau/Order_Forcecasting_Cost_Reduction/README.md

 # Order Forecasting and Cost Reduction

-This repository contains the official implementation of the paper "Enhancing E-Commerce Fulfillment Operations: Machine Learning Approaches for Order Forecasting and Cost Reduction", currently under development by Ludwig Baunach and co-author Stefan Spinler.
+This repository contains the official implementation of the paper "Enhancing E-Commerce Fulfillment Operations: Machine Learning Approaches for Order Forecasting and Cost Reduction."
+The paper is currently under development by Ludwig Baunach and co-author Stefan Spinler.

+Please note, the code here is a subset of scripts from our private projects, and therefore the file paths are not relevant.
+The repository's intent is to provide a methodological overview of our paper's work.

-**Note** Unfortunately, we are not able to share our data due to a NDA
+**Note:** Unfortunately, we cannot share our data due to a Non-Disclosure Agreement (NDA).

 ## How to Navigate and Use the Code

-**Main Folder**: This is where all the primary scripts are located.
-If you're looking to understand the flow of the code, this is a good place to start.
+**Main Folder:** The main folder contains all the primary scripts.
+It serves as a good starting point to understand the code flow.

-**Running the Code**: Begin by running `main_data_prep.py` to pre-process the data.
-After this step, run `main_forecasting.py` to execute the forecasting models, create ensembles, and run the workforce optimization.
-Note that you have to select the src's you want to run.
+**Running the Code:** To use the code, start by running `main_data_prep.py` for data pre-processing.
+After that, execute `main_forecasting.py` to perform forecasting, create ensembles, and initiate workforce optimization.
+Note that you'll need to specify the sources you wish to run.

-**Code Structure**: The repository is organized into several folders, each serving a specific purpose:
+**Code Structure:** The repository is organized into several key folders, each serving a specific purpose:
-   - `data_prep` contains scripts for data wrangling and preparation.
+- `data_prep`: Contains scripts for data wrangling and preparation.
-   - `model` houses the code for the forecasting models.
+- `model`: Houses the forecasting model scripts.
-   - `evaluation` includes scripts for evaluating the performance of the models.
+- `evaluation`: Includes scripts for evaluating the models' performance.
-   - `Simulation` contains scripts for workforce scheduling simulation.
+- `Simulation`: Contains scripts for workforce scheduling simulations.

-**Utilities**: The `utils` folder contains custom functions that are utilized by the main scripts.
+**Utilities:** The `utils` folder contains custom functions used throughout the main scripts.

 ## Requirements
-The code is still under development.
-As soon as the paper is accepted by a journal we will add example data and requirements.txt
+The code is currently under development.
+Once the paper gets accepted by a journal, we will add example data and a `requirements.txt` file detailing the necessary libraries and their versions.

 ## Runtime
-The code runs on our data for ca. 30 hours on a 2,4 GHz Quad-Core Intel Core i5 8 GB 2133 MHz LPDDR3 Intel Iris Plus Graphics 655 1536 MB macOS
+On our dataset, the code takes approximately 30 hours to run on a machine with a 2.4 GHz Quad-Core Intel Core i5, 8GB 2133 MHz LPDDR3 RAM, Intel Iris Plus Graphics 655 1536 MB, running macOS.